vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/006_aditiH/01_aditirdyauraditirantarixamaditirmAtA_sa.md

 <details><summary>Griffith</summary>

-id
-7.6.1    Aditi is sky, and air's mid-region, Aditi is t...
+Aditi is sky, and air's mid-region, Aditi is the father, son, and mother,
-7.6.1    Aditi is sky, and air's mid-region, Aditi is t...
+Aditi all the Gods and the Five Nations, Aditi what is now and what is future.
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>